junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "You're the characters from that terrible book series, *Supernatural*."
 Metatron waves the rifle at the book pile on the ground next to the Dean's side of the chair.

 Dean glances in that direction and moans quietly inside.
-There are some terrible cheesy art of two maybe three figures on the book cover, looking nothing like him and Sam, but unmistakably, those are exactly Carver Edlund's books. *Not this again.* He thinks.
+There are some terrible cheesy art of two maybe three figures on the book covers, looking nothing like him and Sam, but unmistakably, those are exactly Carver Edlund's books. *Not this again.* He thinks.

 "You're not real," Metatron shifts his look between the books and the brothers.
 "You're just dumbass characters."